 Sometimes He would use a prophet to speak directly to an individual.
 An excellent example of this is found in 2 Samuel 12 when Nathan confronts David over his sin with Bathsheba.
 At other times, a prophet might have a word of warning or direction for the entire nation of Israel.

 Inevitably, this led to prophets-for-hire.
 These were counterfeit prophets who would sell their services to various leaders and kings.
-They'd speak "on behalf of God," but only to line their own pockets, often steering God's people in directions that were contrary to God's will.
+They'd speak "on behalf of God," but only to line their own pockets, often steering God's people in directions that were contrary to God's will (to learn more about staying aligned with God, check out 20 Bible Verses about Discovering God's Will).

 It's always been a problem that people would pay to hear what they wanted.
 And these fake prophets would say whatever they needed to keep lining their pockets.
 On top of that, unscrupulous leaders used false prophets to lead Israel astray.